 The company recently announced its acquisition of Slack (WORK) for $27.7 billion, which should help the company’s profitability to accelerate amid cost-cuttings and synergy efficiencies.
 Salesforce should be able to integrate Slack in all of its consumers’ endpoints, which increases the chances of client conversion.

-Alibaba Group Holdings (BABA):
+Alibaba Group (BABA):

-The recent incident of Jack Ma’s prolonged and mysterious disappearance is an unacceptable event for one of the largest publicly traded companies in the world, while the Chinese government’s involvement in steering the company’s direction has also been raising questions amongst investors.
-The stock is currently trading at around 20.5 times its forward net income, to reflect these risks.
+While Alibaba remains a highly profitable company, displaying net income margins that often surpass the 30%+ levels, its shares have been recently lagging due to the ongoing concerns surrounding Chinese equities.
+Jack Ma’s prolonged and mysterious disappearance was an unacceptable event for one of the largest publicly-traded companies in the world, while the Chinese government’s involvement in steering the company’s direction has also been raising questions among investors.

 The U.K.-based online marketplace for luxury goods is a company Altimeter has been holding since its early IPO.
 Over the past year, the fund has tripled its position, but shares have yet to occupy more than 3.2% of the total holdings.

-Despite the rapid revenue growth (nearly 64% YoY), and the stock’s prolonged rally, the stock’s valuation is not entirely crazy at 8.5 times its forward sales.
+Despite the rapid revenue growth (nearly 81% YoY), and the stock’s prolonged rally, the stock’s valuation is not entirely crazy at 7.4 times its forward sales.
 That is, assuming the current growth rate does not take a nosedive moving forward.

-Altimeter has been delivering some of the most impressive returns we have seen in hedge funds, outperforming the overall market indices by a vast margin.
+Altimeter has been delivering some of the most impressive returns we have seen in hedge funds, outperforming the overall market indices by a solid margin.
 Its concentrated portfolio of high conviction equities has been greatly paying off and proven to be a viable strategy.
 That said, investors looking to tap into Altimeter’s holdings should be wary of the fund’s lack of diversification and the tech sector’s sky-high valuations.